Generation-Augmented Generation: A Plug-and-Play Framework for Private Knowledge Injection in Large Language Models: Experimental Setup

 \subsection{Datasets and Metrics}

 We evaluate GAG on both \textbf{general-domain QA} and \textbf{specialist private-domain QA} to quantify whether modular knowledge injection improves domain expertise without compromising broad usability.
 For general QA, we follow prior work and report performance on six widely used open-domain benchmarks—FreebaseQA \citep{jiang-etal-2019-freebaseqa}, HotpotQA \citep{yang2018hotpotqa}, Natural Questions \citep{kwiatkowski2019natural}, TriviaQA \citep{2017arXivtriviaqa}, WebQuestions \citep{berant-etal-2013-semantic}, and PopQA \citep{mallen2023llm_memorization}—using \textbf{Exact Match (EM)} with standard answer normalization, which provides a stringent measure of factual correctness under canonical string matching.
-To study domain knowledge injection, we focus on two specialist domains: \textbf{immunology adjuvant} and \textbf{catalytic materials}.
-Concretely, we treat \citep{anonymous2025an} and \citep{anonymous2025catalystbench} as the supervision sources for domain expert knowledge injection, and evaluate on their held-out test sets to quantify specialist QA quality.
-Because reference answers in these domains are often free-form and allow surface variation, we report \textbf{BERTScore} \citep{zhang2019bertscore} computed with SciBERT \citep{beltagy-etal-2019-scibert}, a scientific-domain encoder that better aligns evaluation with semantic faithfulness in technical language.
+To study domain knowledge injection, we focus on two specialist domains: \textbf{catalytic materials} and \textbf{immunology adjuvant}.
+Concretely, we treat \citep{chencatalystbench} and \citep{chen2026an} as the supervision sources for domain expert knowledge injection, and evaluate on their held-out test sets to quantify specialist QA quality.
+Because reference answers in these domains are often free-form and allow surface variation, we report \textbf{BERTScore} \citep{zhang2019bertscore} computed with SciBERT \citep{beltagy-etal-2019-scibert}, and \textbf{StsScore} \citep{reimers2019sentence} computed with \texttt{sentence-transformers/all-mpnet-base-v2}, to better reflect semantic faithfulness in technical language.
+In addition, we report benchmark-aligned \textbf{LLM-score} using \texttt{gpt-4o} as the judge model.
+For the materials domain, we follow the CatalystBench protocol and score answers along Reasonableness, Accuracy, and Usability, with the final score aggregated using the benchmark-defined weighting scheme (Reasonableness 20\%, Accuracy 50\%, Usability 30\%).
+For the adjuvant domain, we follow the benchmark protocol and score answers along Similarity Score (SS), Rationality Score (RS), and Inclusiveness Score (IS), with the final score computed, following the benchmark protocol, as their arithmetic mean.
 More detailed dataset statistics are provided in Appendix~\ref{app:data}.